 - YouTube Video Ads – Running video ads is easily one of the best ways to generate brand awareness and do a little educating at the same time.
-I suggest running interest targeting or in-market audiences.
+I suggest running interest-targeting or in-market audiences.
 Running pre-roll (thru-view) ads, with lengths of above 30 seconds.
-The reason being is that if someone skips your ad before 30 seconds elapses, you aren’t charged for the view.
-Not bad right!?
+That’s because, if someone skips your ad before 30 seconds elapses, you aren’t charged for the view.
+Not bad!

 - CPM (cost per thousand views)

 The middle of the funnel is where people begin to “think” about their decision.
 This is also sometimes called the desire stage, where people begin narrowing down their list for the product or service they are looking for.
 They realize they have a need and will begin to show interest or start considering their options.
 The consumer wants to know more about these options so they feel they are making an educated choice.

 What Works for the MOFU?

 Here’s where the consumer becomes a little more clear in what they are looking for.
 Instead of just a “lawn service,” maybe they are now searching for “lawn aeration services” or “lawn fertilization companies.”
 They have gone from a broad exploratory phase to something a little more niche.

 Marketing strategies for the middle of the funnel:

 - PPC Search Ads – These become more important at this stage.
 People are no longer searching for “How to grow flowers”; they are now searching “How to grow roses in Florida.”
 You can immediately begin to see the shift in consumer mentality between the top and middle levels.
 Your MOFU search campaign needs to include more qualifying terms in your campaign/ad groups.

 - Display Ads – Begin using more precise targeting like custom affinity targeting or custom intent audiences.
 Your ad imagery and calls to action (CTA) should be more aligned with the more specific terms being used by users.